Rishabhadept/aws-dynamo/README.md

 ```
 	a. createTable(String tableName,String partitionKey,String sortKey)
-		_Create a new table with partition key and sort key if it does not exist._
+		~~ Create a new table with partition key and sort key if it does not exist.
 ```

 ### 2. Insert data in Table

 ```
 	a. postData(String partitionKeyValue, String sortKeyValue, Map<String, Object> dataMap)
-		_Add data in table with partitionKeyValue, sortKeyValue and  all other key value pairs in form of a map_.
+		 ~~ Add data in table with partitionKeyValue, sortKeyValue and  all other key value pairs in form of a map.

 	b. postData(String partitionKeyValue, String sortKeyValue, String key, String json)
-		*Add data in table with partitionKeyValue, sortKeyValue and a key against which json will be saved.*
+		~~ Add data in table with partitionKeyValue, sortKeyValue and a key against which json will be saved.

 	c. postBulkData(String partitionKeyValue, Map<String, Map<String, Object>> data)
-		*Add bulk data within single table.
-The Map will have key-value pair where key is sortKey and value will be a map of all other key-value pair.*
+		~~ Add bulk data within single table.
+The Map will have key-value pair where key is sortKey and value will be a map of all other key-value pair.
 ```

 ### 3. Update Attributes in the table

 ```
 	a. updateMultipleAttributes(String partitionKeyValue, String sortKeyValue, Map<String, Object> dataMap)
-		*Update multiple keys for a record. dataMap param - Map with all the key/value pair that needs to be updated.*
+		~~ Update multiple keys for a record. dataMap param - Map with all the key/value pair that needs to be updated.

 	b. updateExistingAttributeConditionally(String partitionKeyValue, String sortKeyValue,String conditionKey, Object conditionValue, String 		  updateKey, Object updateValue)
-		*Update specific key value based on a single conditional key value.*
+		~~ Update specific key value based on a single conditional key value.
 ```

 ### 4. Retrieve data

 ```
 	a.
 String retrieveItem(String partitionKeyValue, String sortKeyValue)
-		*Retrieve item based on partition key and sort key.*
+		~~ Retrieve item based on partition key and sort key.

 	b. scanItem(String key, String value)
-		*Retrieve item based on parameters key value.*
+		~~ Retrieve item based on parameters key value.
 ```

 ### 5. Delete data

 ```
 	a. deleteItem(String partitionKeyValue, String sortKeyValue)
-		*Delete item based on partition key and sort key*.
+		~~ Delete item based on partition key and sort key.

 	b. deleteItemConditional(String partitionKeyValue, String sortKeyValue, String conditionKey, Object conditionValue)
-		*Delete item based on partition key and sort key.
-Additionally any other key with value can be passed to delete conditionally only if the value matches*.
+		~~ Delete item based on partition key and sort key.
+Additionally any other key with value can be passed to delete conditionally only if the value matches.
 ```

 **Important**: DynamoConstants class has all the constants which are required to run this library.
 Replace all place holders here with appropriate values.